 By contrast, our great grandparents hunted by staking out animals – a skill that required them to be very familiar with animal habits and tracks.
 They could walk quietly and undetected through the woods and patiently wait for the right opportunity to get a shot at a large prize.

 Along with hunting with rifles, our great grandparents also knew how to set up snares to catch smaller game.

 In a SHFT situation, it is these snares which will probably be most useful for survival.

-	Unlike rifles, snares don't require any ammo, they don't make a loud noise which will give away your location, and are more likely to get a catch since small animals are found in greater abundance.
+Unlike rifles, snares don’t require any ammo, they don’t make a loud noise that will give away your location, and are more likely to get a catch since small animals are found in greater abundance.

 4. Preparing Meals from Scratch